Updated: Jul 10, 2026, 11:31 PM GMT+0000

 Find your state

-Five publishable facts from the latest refresh
+Five publishable facts from the current 30-day window

 These are written as attribution-ready notes so a reporter can copy a finding, localize it, and cite the index without reverse-engineering the dashboard.